-By clicking on Civilian Complaint Form or coming to the Police Department and talking to one of the police supervisory personnel.
+By clicking on Civilian Complaint Formor in person at the Police Department.
 If, after discussing your complaint with the supervisor, you wish for a formal investigation, it will be necessary for you to complete and sign a formal complaint form.

 WHO WILL INVESTIGATE THE COMPLAINT?

 A Police Department supervisor.
 However, depending on the severity of the case, outside counsel may be retained to conduct the investigation.